jsherman212/xnuspy/README.md

 function.

 # Device Security
-This module completely neuters KTRR/AMCC lockdown, KPP, and PAN.
+This module completely neuters KTRR/AMCC lockdown and KPP.
 I don't recommend using this on a daily driver.

 # Other Notes